KadeR-jpg/csci-468-spring2021/capstone/portfolio/kade_pitsch_portfolio.md

 ![UML Stuff](expressions_balloon.png)

 This is another example of our recursive descent compilation method.
-After we get to the `ParseElement` is it an expression or is it a statement?
-Then we can define a more specific method down the tree. nb
+After we get to the `ParseElement` we can decide if it is an expression or a statement.
+Then we can define a more specific method down the tree.

 # Section Six: Design trade-offs